opensearch-project/opensearch-benchmark/docs/api/execute-test.md

 `telemetry` | Enable the provided telemetry devices, provided as a comma-separated list.
 List possible telemetry devices with `opensearch-benchmark list telemetry`. | No
 `telemetry-params` | Define a comma-separated list of key:value pairs that are injected verbatim to the telemetry devices as parameters. | No
 `distribution-repository` | Define the repository from where the OpenSearch distribution should be downloaded (default: `release`). | No
 `include-tasks` | Defines a comma-separated list of tasks to run.
-By default all tasks of a test_procedure are run. | No `exclude-tasks` | Defines a comma-separated list of tasks not to run.
-By default all tasks of a test_procedure are run. | No `user-tag` | Define a user-specific key-value pair (separated by ':').
+By default all tasks of a procedure are run. | No `exclude-tasks` | Defines a comma-separated list of tasks not to run.
+By default all tasks of a procedure are run. | No `user-tag` | Define a user-specific key-value pair (separated by ':').
 It is added to each metric record as meta info.
 Example: intention:baseline-ticket-12345 | No
 `results-format` | Define the output format for the command line results.
 Options are `markdown` and `csv` (default: `markdown`). | No
 `results-numbers-align` | Define the output column number alignment for the command line results.
 Options are `right`, `center`, `left` and `decimal` (default: right). | No